mcandre/linters/README.md

 [Shellcheck](http://www.shellcheck.net/) is a bash linter written in Haskell.

-[checkbashisms.rb](http://manpages.ubuntu.com/manpages/xenial/en/man1/checkbashisms.1.html) is a sh linter that reports bashisms.
+[checkbashisms.rb](http://manpages.ubuntu.com/manpages/xenial/en/man1/checkbashisms.1.html) is an unmaintained sh linter that reports bashisms.
+Because it is unmaintained, it features an inverted ROC curve.

 [Bashate](https://pypi.python.org/pypi/bashate/) is a pep8-like linter for bash scripts.